OPT Pathology Technician Jobs

 Seek roles with formal training or rotation programs

 Hospital lab systems and university medical centers often run structured pathology training programs that count as qualifying work experience for OPT.
-These positions also build the documentation trail needed if you later pursue H-1B sponsorship through the same employer.
+These positions also build the documentation trail needed if you later pursue H-1B visa sponsorship through the same employer.

 Do Pathology Technician jobs qualify for the STEM OPT extension?